renmans/dinoduino/README.md

 ## Simple solution
-If you have Leonardo, Esplora, Zero or Due boards, the solution looks like this (you don't need a python script):
+If you have Leonardo, Esplora, Zero or Due boards, solution looks like this (you don't need a python script):

 ```C++
 #include <Keyboard.h>